flor-g/RSA-implementation-with-PC/README.md

 3. **Sorites:** Compute the probabilities of inductive premises under two readings (material-conditional and Adams’ Thesis `P(B | A)`), and under L&G’s “free-variable in the conditional” interpretation that conditions on a cooperative assertion.
 The target pattern is high-probability premises with a low-probability absurd conclusion.

 **Work package 2 — Extend to nouns.**
-I will reuse the “free-parameter” trick at the semantic interface and the same RSA-PC inference loop.
+I will reuse the free-parameter model at the semantic interface and the same RSA-PC inference loop.
 Two noun types:

 * **Thresholded nouns (soritical):** Introduce a latent boundary `θ_N` over a salient scalar (e.g., harmfulness for *weapon*, age for *child*).
 Truth = `μ_N(x) > θ_N`.
 Infer `(A, θ_N)` under RSA-PC from uses like “That is a weapon,” predicting graded borderline membership and sorites-like tolerance.
 (Direct analogue of the adjective case.)
 * **Prototype/region nouns (polythetic):** Represent categories as regions in a conceptual space with latent prototype `μ`, dimension weights `w`, and tolerance `τ`.
 Truth ≈ `sim(x, μ; w) > τ`.
 Treat `V = {μ, w, τ}` as free variables inferred in the RSA-PC loop; predict context-sensitive category boundaries and gradedness when priors over features or QUD vary.
 (Complements L&G’s note that non-scalar vagueness likely requires such extra structure.)